A delicious slice of fresh homemade bread doesn’t have to be full of gluten and carbs. This paleo and gluten free Coconut Flour Bread proves it.

-You may wonder why.
+You may wonder why I want to be making bread with coconut flour.
 Because I don’t eat gluten free and this is not an exclusively gluten free blog.
 Why not just enjoy hearty clean eating whole grain breads (like this awesome Spelt Bread)?

 Well, it turns out my husband can’t enjoy the pleasures of gluten (anymore).
 He had some allergy testing done during a general health check-up at the beginning of the year.